-Bettina Zenz joined CIED as Communications and Engagement Officer in August 2013, having previously worked as Project Co-Ordinator for The Sussex Energy Group.
+Bettina Zenz joined CIED as Communications and Engagement Officer in August 2013, having previously worked as Project Co-Ordinator for The Sussex Energy Group and SPRU and Research Assistant at the University of Sussex.
 In addition to her current role within CIED, Bettina continues to support the Energy Group with a range of organisational duties.
-Bettina joined the University of Sussex in 2011, and has degrees in Humanities (BSc Honours, University of Brighton, 2011) and Geopolitics (MA, University of Sussex, 2012).
+Bettina joined the University of Sussex in 2011, and has degrees in Geopolitics (MA, University of Sussex, 2012) and Humanities (BSc Honours, University of Brighton, 2011).

 Donal Brown has 6 years experience in sustainable construction and consultancy, with an academic background including a First class BSc in Environmental Science and Distinction in Climate Change and Policy MSc.
 Donal has also recently undertaken a CIED research project, into the status and bariers to low energy buildings in the UK.
 A sustainable energy specialist with extensive experience in the low carbon housing sector, Donal has technical knowledge of renewable energy systems as well as Passivhaus and energy efficient design.
 His research background includes climate and environmental science, energy policy, innovation and energy economics.
 He is also Sustainability Director of a eco-housing design and build firm which provides consultancy services.